camunda-community-hub/camunda-platform-7-mail/README.md

 * [JavaMail](http://mvnrepository.com/artifact/com.sun.mail/javax.mail/1.5.5) >= 1.5.5
 * [slf4j-api](http://mvnrepository.com/artifact/org.slf4j/slf4j-api/1.7.21) >= 1.7.21

+If you use Wildfly, follow the [special instructions](docs/shared-process-engine-wildfly.md).

 ## How to use it?

 The extension is build on top of the [Connectors API](http://docs.camunda.org/manual/latest/reference/connect/) and provide some connectors for interacting with emails.
 The connectors can be used inside a process as implementation of a service task and are referenced by id.
 Use the Camunda Modeler to configure it.